 We really preferred the old format where you gave the local long range weather forcast.
 We used to tune in daily to check - and we could, every 10 minutes.
 Now, it just doesn't work for us anymore.

-- I can't say I'm exactly thrilled with every change that has occurred in the programming either.
-That might be one of them.
-At least you can still get the same information from their website.
+- I'm not thrilled with every change in the programming either.
+Maybe that's one of them.Their website still has the same info.

-The Weather Network, "Canada's Number 1 Choice for Accurate Local Forecasts," began in the fall of 1988 and changed its name from WeatherNow to the Weather Network less than a year later.
-It has been owned by Pelmorex since the early 90's.
+The Weather Network, "Canada's Number 1 Choice for Accurate Local Forecasts" was founded in 1988 and changed its name to the Weather Network less than a year later.
+Pelmorex owns it since the 90s.

-Les Krifaton (now in Las Vegas), Mark Kriski (now in Los Angeles), Luciano Pippia (now in Montreal), Frank Cavallaro (also in Montreal), Carole Jeghers, Gary Ryan, Jillian Reynolds (moved on to sports), Neil Mathur, Lise McAuley (doing weather in Montreal).
+Les Krifaton (now in Las Vegas), Mark Kriski (now in Los Angeles), Luciano Pippia (now in Montreal), Frank Cavallaro (also in Montreal), Carole Jeghers, Gary Ryan, Jillian Reynolds (moved to sports), Neil Mathur, Lise McAuley (doing weather in Montreal).
+There's more below...

-Another notable person is Chris St. Clair, a former pilot who continues to bring his dynamic presentation style to the station.
+Later in the 90s, the station moved to Mississauga.
+Later, they moved to Oakville.
 He and a few other staff are members of the Canadian Meteorological and Oceanographic Society (CMOS), a professional testing and certification